 Difficulty standardizing best practices

-Without automated monitoring, organizations struggle to identify which procedures require refinement and which teams need additional training or support.
+Without automated monitoring, companies struggle to identify which procedures require refinement and which teams need additional training or support.

 Real-time visual feedback systems transform manufacturing monitoring from periodic sampling to continuous observation.
-These technologies integrate multiple data sources to create comprehensive operational visibility that supports immediate decision-making and long-term planning.
+These technologies integrate multiple data sources to create detailed operational visibility, supporting both timely decision-making and long-term planning.

 How visual management transforms manufacturing operations